-In general, 7-Cl-KYNA maximum concentrations occurred at the same time or later than those for L-4-Cl-KYN, as may be expected since 7-Cl-KYNA is a metabolite of L-4-Cl-KYN.
+In general, 7-Cl-KYNA maximum concentrations occurred at the same time or later than those for 4-Cl-KYN, as may be expected since 7-Cl-KYNA is a metabolite of 4-Cl-KYN.
 Individual values of Tmax ranged from 0.5 to 2 hours for both analytes.
 Individual 7-Cl-KYNA $t{1/2}$ values were fairly consistent within cohorts, and mean values ranged from 2.17 to 3.19 hours.
 Mean $t{1/2}$ values did not appear to be dose-related.
 Mean 7-Cl-KYNA Cmax values were somewhat dose proportional for the two initial dose groups, but tended to increase in a more than dose-proportional manner.
-Similarly, mean 7-Cl-KYNA AUC{0-t} values for all dose groups and AUC{0-∞} values for dose groups of 120 mg or greater tended to increase in a more than dose-proportional manner.
-Mean plasma concentrations of L-4-Cl-KYN (Figure 1) and 7-Cl-KYNA (Figure 2) are depicted for all six cohorts.
+Similarly, mean 7-Cl-KYNA AUC0-x values for dose groups and AUC0-x values for dose groups of 120 mg or greater tended to increase in a more than dose-proportional manner.
+Mean plasma concentrations of 4-Cl-KYNA (Figure 1) and 7-Cl-KYNA (Figure 2) are depicted for all tis cohorts.

-As with the 120-mg dose cohort, the plasma concentration-time profiles were well defined for both L-4-Cl-KYN and 7-Cl-KYNA at the four higher dose levels.
+As with the 120-mg dose cohort, the plasma concentration-time profiles were well defined for both 4-Cl-KYN and 7-Cl-KYNA at the four higher dose levels.
 Interestingly, the mean concentration-time profiles suggest that maximum concentrations were lower than expected, particularly for 7-Cl-KYNA.

 Figure-1.
-Mean plasma concentrations of L-4-Cl-KYN after oral administration of a single dose of AV-101.
+Mean plasma concentrations of 4-Cl-KYN after oral administration of a single dose of AV-101.